loganrouleau/loganrouleau.github.io/_posts/2018-05-13-how-i-became-a-runner.markdown

 ## What's next?

-I've signed up for the 50k Knee Knackering North Shore Trail Run [http://kneeknacker.com] as my second-ever trail race and first ultramarathon.
+I've signed up for the 50k [Knee Knackering North Shore Trail Run](http://kneeknacker.com) as my second-ever trail race and first ultramarathon.
 Within the next two years I'd also like to make my road marathon debut.
 If I get tired of the grind I have some shorter race barriers to break as well.
-I'd like to run a 17:30k and a sub-36 10k.
+I'd like to run a 17:30 5k and a sub-36 10k.
 The long term plan is to stay healthy and injury-free so that I can enjoy running for many more years.
 Who knows, there might be 90+ age group records on the horizon.